 If I told you that my waffle maker manipulated my mood, what would you think?
 What about a blender?
 Would that change your response?
 To me, it seems beyond insane that an object would be able to dictate my mood, but that is exactly what the scale did.
-It is just some plastic and glass, maybe couple of springs, but it had the power to cause such strong and rapid mood swings for me.
+It is just some plastic and glass, maybe a couple of springs, but it had the power to cause me strong and rapid mood swings.

 Now I have a confession to make.
 I actually got on the scale a few days ago.
-As usual, I got out of bed to start my day and the scale peeked out of the closet at me.3 I thought to myself, “I’m just curious about my weight.
+As usual, I got out of bed to start my day and the scale peeked out at me from its hiding place in the closet.2 I thought to myself, “I’m just curious about my weight.
 It’s not obsessive.
 I’ll be fine!”
-I have a digital scale, so I had two choices: 1) I can tap it with my foot and step on it only for my weight or 2) I could go to the programmed portion and it would spew out my specific information like weight, body fat percentage, and bone density.4 I decided to go with #2.
+I have a digital scale, so I had two choices: 1) I could tap it with my foot and step on it only for my weight or 2) I could go to the programmed portion and have it spew out more specific information like weight, body fat percentage, and bone density.3 I decided to go with #2.
 Why not?
-I’m on the scale anyway.
+I was on the scale anyway.
 I tapped the scale and told it to give me the data mother lode.
 I obediently stepped on the scale when it instructed me to.
 Right before the digital display started showing me my data, I looked up at the ceiling.
 What am I doing?
 How will this help me?
 If I got dressed a few minutes later, my clothes would hug my body the same way whether or not I knew those numbers.
 My character and the fact that I’m a good person would remain the same.
 I stepped off the scale.
-Without looking at the digital display, I picked up the scale and put it right back in the closet.
+Without looking at the digital display, I picked it up and put it right back in the closet.
 I knew only bad would have come from finding out the numbers, and sitting with my curiosity was less uncomfortable than the inevitable mood swing that would have happened by knowing those numbers.
 If the number was down, I would cheer and give myself permission to eat more.
 If it was up, I’d berate myself and eat less.
 The scale, an inanimate object, would be telling me what is best for my body.
 I reject this!
 My body is smarter than a scale, and listening to my body is what is best for my mental and physical well-being.

 Please share your experiences with the scale in the comment section below!